Australian solar industry wins international tender worth $500,000May 14, 2015 |

 News regarding the breakdown in talks over the continuation of the RET in its current form, was greeted by much more positive news for the Australian solar industry recently – with Cyprus announcing a significant investment of $500,000 in Australian solar technology.
+If you use radio pet fence, make sure that the animal does not experience fear and pain, because otherwise, it’s not worth it.
 This signifies a fantastic windfall for the industry here at home, as well as PV panel providers – such as Think Solar – who are now able to pass on Australian innovation and low prices to consumers.

 The announcement included the finalisation of the CSIRO’s winning bid for the tender of a new, solar powered desalination plant in the tiny European nation.
 Utilising the best solar panels available – as well as the latest, cutting edge technology as produced by the CSIRO – the project is set to significantly minimise Cyprus’ reliance on fossil fuels.
 Fossil fuels are a particular problem for the island, where transport costs across the Mediterranean are higher when compared to other European countries.

 Utilising around fifty heliostats, which act as giant mirrors, CSIRO scientists were able to develop a large solar generator, directing the mirrors towards a thermal station.
 This station is designed to create molten salt, which is then used to power turbines, providing energy for thousands of Cypriots.
 This combination of new and old technology generates more output than the conventional battery cell, as well as acting as a desalination plant to derive water for Cyprus’ water system.

 But what exactly does this large investment, and development of state of the art technology, mean for Australian consumers?
 The technology itself poses fantastic opportunities for rural businesses looking to purchase commercial solar panels, effectively ensuring they have a long lasting supply of power.
 It is also set to further drive down the price on residential solar panels, which in Australia are already lower than the world average.